 Basic Hearing Testing

 A basic hearing test is performed in a quiet area (preferably a Sound Booth) with an audiometer, a device that produces various pitch sounds (frequencies) at different levels (intensities).
 The person responds to the sounds by either raising his/her hand or pushing a button.
 Results are then charted on an audiogram, which gives the audiologist an indication of whether hearing is within normal limits or if a problem may exist.
 If a hearing loss is detected, more testing can be performed to better define the nature and extent and possible cause of the hearing loss.
-Click here to learn more about hearing tests at our office Locations in Boerne & Fredericksburg.
+Learn more about hearing tests at our practices in Boerne, Kerrville & Fredericksburg.

 Additional Hearing Tests